-So what about Galileo’s finger?
+So where is Galileo’s finger?

 Right.
 The finger.

 When Galileo’s remains were moved in 1937, local scientists and historians decided to help themselves some parts of his body.
 Physical remains of Saints are all over Italy – preserved and presented as relics for worshippers in many of the churches we visited.
 But as noted, Galileo was no saint.
-Still, some – such as Florentine antiquarian and author Anton Francesco Gori, apparently – did worship him.
+Still, some, such as Florentine antiquarian and author Anton Francesco Gori, apparently, did worship him.
 Snip, snip.

 The body of Galileo inside his tomb in Santa Croce is missing: three fingers, a tooth, and a vertebrae.
 I did read that the three fingers chosen were those he would have used to hold a pen.
 (Why they didn’t also take the skull I have no idea!)

 The vertebrae went to the University of Padua in Northern Italy, where Galileo once taught.
 It’s still there today.
 One of the fingers went to the local library, where it was exhibited for many years until finding a home at a new science museum in Florence.
 What about the rest?
 Private collection, passed down through family members for generations.
 Until around 1905, when the relics simply “disappeared.”